Inspired for an Adventure? Check out Beef Stroganoff - Pouch and Beef Stew - Pouch

 Well, you get the picture…

 Here at Mountain House, we’ve long kept elite mountaineers going in the high country with our just-add-hot-water freeze-dried delicacies.
+Our meals are lightweight, packable, and ready when you need them most.
 Explore our full alpine-ready inventory as you pack for your next trip to the heights!

 Inspired for an Adventure?
 Check out Beef Stroganoff - Pouch and Beef Stew - Pouch